Guardians of the Galaxy Vol. 2: Plot

 In 2014, Peter Quill, Gamora, Drax, Rocket, and Baby Groot are renowned as the Guardians of the Galaxy.
 High Priestess Ayesha of the Sovereign race has the Guardians protect valuable Anulax batteries from an Abilisk, an inter-dimensional monster, in exchange for Nebula, Gamora's estranged sister, who was caught attempting to steal the batteries.
 After Rocket steals the batteries for himself, the Sovereign attacks the Guardians' ship with a fleet of drones.
 A mysterious figure destroys the drones and the Guardians crash-land on nearby planet Berhert.
 The figure reveals himself as Ego, Quill's father, and he introduces Mantis, his naïve empath servant.
 Ego invites Quill, Gamora, and Drax to his home planet, while Rocket and Groot remain behind to repair the ship and watch Nebula.

 Ayesha hires Yondu Udonta and his crew, who have been exiled from the greater Ravager community by Ravager leader Stakar Ogord for child trafficking, to recapture the Guardians.
 They capture Rocket, but when Yondu hesitates to turn over Quill, whom he raised, his lieutenant Kraglin Obfonteri questions his objectivity, and Taserface, another lieutenant, leads a mutiny, aided by Nebula, who shoots Yondu.
 Taserface executes Yondu's loyalists, and imprisons him and Rocket aboard Yondu's ship.
 Nebula leaves to find and kill Gamora, whom she blames for the torture inflicted on her by Thanos, their adoptive father.
 Kraglin, who is remorseful and never signed up for a mutiny, helps Groot free Rocket and Yondu, and while escaping, the group set the ship to self-destruct using Yondu's arrow.
 Taserface informs the Sovereign before being killed by the explosion.

 Ego, a god-like Celestial that manipulated the matter around his consciousness to form his "home" planet, explains that he projected a humanoid guise to travel the universe and discover a purpose, eventually falling in love with Quill's mother Meredith.
 Ego hired Yondu to collect the young Quill after Meredith's death, but the boy was never delivered, and Ego has been searching for him ever since.
 He teaches Quill to manipulate his inherited Celestial power, while Mantis grows close to Drax and tries to warn him of Ego's plans.
 Nebula arrives at Ego's planet and tries to kill Gamora, but the pair reconcile and reach an uneasy alliance, soon discovering a cavern filled with skeletal remains.
-Ego brainwashes Quill and reveals that in his travels, he planted seedlings on thousands of worlds that can terraform into new extensions of himself, but only the power of two Celestials can activate them.
+Ego brainwashes Quill and reveals that in his travels, he planted seedlings on thousands of worlds that can xenoform them into new extensions of himself, but only the power of two Celestials can activate them.
 He adds that he impregnated countless women and hired Yondu to collect their offspring but killed them all when they failed to inherit his Celestial power.
 When Ego admits that he gave Meredith the brain tumor that killed her, an infuriated Quill breaks out of his brainwashing and violently attacks him.
 Ego then parasitically draws Quill's energy to activate the seedlings, which begin to consume the worlds on which they are planted.